 The latest cloud-native alarm systems harness cloud computing and AI to validate alerts and streamline your security systems.
 While traditional intrusion alarm systems rely on siloed sensors, cloud-native systems integrate a variety of sensors, cameras and detection devices with a cloud-based platform.
 This infrastructure offers easy scalability, the convenience of remote access and seamless integration with your existing security infrastructure.

-When choosing your intrusion alarm system, there are a few things to consider to ensure you get a solution that meets your unique needs.
+When choosing and implementing your intrusion alarm system, there are a few things to consider to ensure that your solution meets your unique needs and operates optimally.

 Your in-house security capability and resources will determine what kind of solution and components to deploy.
 If your organization lacks the dedicated resources to effectively receive and respond to alerts 24/7 across multiple locations, you may need to choose a monitored cloud-native solution.
 This type of intrusion alarm system will enable you to integrate your existing hardware to achieve improved situational awareness and response capabilities.